sturob/vim-outsiders/README.md

 ## How It Works

 outsiders.vim uses tmux to:
-1. Detect existing panes, their positions, and whether vim is running in them
+1. Detect existing panes, their positions, and whether Vim is running in them
 2. Create new panes when needed
 3. Send commands to target panes to open files
 4. Manage focus between panes